EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * For instance, if ID_CRED_x = { 4 : h'1111' } (CBOR encoding 0xA104421111), TH_3 = h'222222' (CBOR encoding 0x43222222), and CRED_U = h'55555555' (CBOR encoding 0x4455555555), then M = 0x846a5369676e61747572653145A104421111432222224455555555.
 {: style="empty"}

+# Test Vectors {#vectors}

+This appendix provides a wealth of test vectors to ease implementation and ensure interoperability.

+TODO: This section needs to be updated.

 # Example Messages and Sizes {#sizes}

 To help implementors, this appendix gives examples in CBOR diagnostic notation and hexadecimal of EDHOC messages and plaintexts with different authentication methods.
 The examples use 1 byte key identifiers, 1 byte connection IDs, and the default mapping to CoAP (corr = 1).
 Note that the examples in this appendix are not test vectors, the cryptographic parts are just replaced with byte strings of the same length.